Deploy an Omniverse Virtual Workstation on AWS (Windows)¶

 Important Notes and Known Issues¶

-The NVIDIA driver version that is certified for the Omniverse Enterprise Virtual Desktop is pre-installed.
+The NVIDIA driver version that is certified for the Omniverse Virtual Workstation is pre-installed.
 NVIDIA will continue to update this document as updated drivers are certified.
 Using uncertified drivers may cause unexpected performance/resolution issues and/or crashes.

 A notification about the NVIDIA Control Panel not being found may be displayed.
 This message is safe to disregard and will not affect performance or functionality.